CLUTR: Curriculum Learning via Unsupervised Task Representation Learning: Training Details

-\textbf{Teacher Architecture}: For CarRacing, CLUTR teacher takes a random noise and generates a continuous vector, i.e., the latent task vector.
+For CarRacing, CLUTR teacher takes a random noise and generates a continuous vector, i.e., the latent task vector.
 We pass the random noise through a feed-forward network with one hidden layer of 8 neurons as the teacher.
-The output of this layer is fed through two separate fully-connected layers, each with a hidden size of 100 and an output dimension equal to the latent space dimension, followed by soft plus activations.
+The output of this layer is fed through two separate fully-connected layers, each with a hidden size of 8 and an output dimension equal to the latent space dimension, followed by soft plus activations.
 We then add 1 to each component of these two output vectors, which serve as the $\alpha$ and $\beta$ parameters respectively for the Beta distributions used to sample each latent dimension.
-In our experiments, we used a 64-dimensional latent task space.
-For Minigrid experiments, we use a network architecture similar to ~\cite{paired} but take only the random noise as input.
-The adversary network generates discrete actions, but we map them to real numbers to feed into the VAE decoder.
+In all of our experiments, we used a 64-dimensional latent task space.

+For Minigrid experiments with flexible regret objective, we use a similar architecture as CarRacing described above, except the hidden layer consists of 10 neurons, instead of eight.
+For Minigrid experiments with standard regret objective (which is discussed later in Section~\ref{app:clutrp-mg50}), we use the network architecture used in ~\cite{paired} but only take a noise input.
+As this adversary network generates discrete actions, we scale them to real numbers before feeding into the VAE decoder.